vueform/vueform/README.md

 #### Manual Installation

-To manually install Vueform, please use our [Installation Wizard](https://vueform.com/docs/installation).
+To manually install Vueform, use our [Installation Wizard](https://vueform.com/docs/installation).
 This wizard will guide you through the necessary steps for a hassle-free setup.
-Simply follow the steps, and you'll be up and running in no time.

 ## Documentation

-For a detailed understanding of Vueform, its features, and how to use them, please refer to our [Documentation](https://vueform.com/docs/rendering-forms).
-It provides in-depth explanations and guides to ensure you get the most out of Vueform.
+For a detailed understanding of Vueform, its features, and how to use them, refer to our [Documentation](https://vueform.com/docs/rendering-forms).

 ## Examples

 Explore real-world applications of Vueform with some of our examples.
-Whether you're building a simple contact form or a complex multi-step questionnaire, these examples will give you insights into Vueform's capabilities and how to leverage its features for your projects.
+Whether you're building a simple contact form or a complex multi-step questionnaire, these examples will give you ideas how to leverage Vueform features in your projects.

 - [Simple form](https://vueform.com/examples/basics/simple-form)
 - [Complex form](https://vueform.com/examples/basics/complex-form)